skurhse/zim/README.md

 - [Appendix A. The Debian Manifesto](https://www.debian.org/doc/manuals/project-history/manifesto.en.html)

-- To see a list of typical targets execute `make help`
+- For a list of targets run `make help`.